yaahc/rustconf/error-handling-isnt-all-about-errors.md

 }
 ```

+Notes: Recoverable errors in rust are modeled with the enum `Result<T, E>`.

-Notes: This enum has two variants, Ok, which contains the value of an
+This enum has two variants, Ok, which contains the value of an
 operation when it completes successfully, and Err, which contains the error
 value of an operation when it could _not_ be completed successfully.

 We use Result to combine two return types in one and assign meaning to each
 possibility.

-Next slide: The big advantage of using enums for recoverable errors is we
+Next slide: The big advantage of using enums for recoverable errors is that
-must react all errors.
+we must react to all errors.

 ---